Climate change: Warming since the Industrial Revolution

 In recent decades, new high temperature records have substantially outpaced new low temperature records on a growing portion of Earth's surface.

 There has been an increase in ocean heat content during recent decades as the oceans absorb over 90% of the heat from global warming.

 Around 1850 thermometer records began to provide global coverage.

 Between the 18th century and 1970 there was little net warming, as the warming impact of greenhouse gas emissions was offset by cooling from sulfur dioxide emissions.
 Sulfur dioxide causes acid rain, but it also produces sulfate aerosols in the atmosphere, which reflect sunlight and cause global dimming.
 After 1970, the increasing accumulation of greenhouse gases and controls on sulfur pollution led to a marked increase in temperature.

 NASA animation portraying global surface temperature changes since 1880.
 The colour blue denotes cooler temperatures and red denotes warmer temperatures.
 As reference value the mean temperature from 1951 to 1980 is used.

 Ongoing changes in climate have had no precedent for several thousand years.
 Multiple datasets all show worldwide increases in surface temperature, at a rate of around 0.2 °C per decade.
-The 2014–2023 decade warmed to an average 1.19 °C [1.06–1.30 °C] compared to the pre-industrial baseline (1850–1900).
+The 2016–2025 decade warmed to an average 1.26 °C [1.13–1.36 °C] compared to the pre-industrial baseline (1850–1900).
 Not every single year was warmer than the last: internal climate variability processes can make any year 0.2 °C warmer or colder than the average.
-From 1998 to 2013, negative phases of two such processes, Pacific Decadal Oscillation (PDO) and Atlantic Multidecadal Oscillation (AMO) caused a short slower period of warming called the "global warming hiatus".
+From 1998 to 2013, negative phases of two such processes, Pacific decadal oscillation (PDO) and Atlantic multidecadal oscillation (AMO) caused a short slower period of warming called the "global warming hiatus".
 After the "hiatus", the opposite occurred, with 2024 well above the recent average at more than +1.5 °C. This is why the temperature change is defined in terms of a 20-year average, which reduces the noise of hot and cold years and decadal climate patterns, and detects the long-term signal.

 A wide range of other observations reinforce the evidence of warming.
 The upper atmosphere is cooling, because greenhouse gases are trapping heat near the Earth's surface, and so less heat is radiating into space.
 Warming reduces average snow cover and forces the retreat of glaciers.
-At the same time, warming also causes greater evaporation from the oceans, leading to more atmospheric humidity, more and heavier precipitation.
+At the same time, warming also causes greater evaporation from the oceans, leading to more atmospheric humidity, and more and heavier precipitation.
 Plants are flowering earlier in spring, and thousands of animal species have been permanently moving to cooler areas.